May is usually a very busy month for me.

 - National Pet Month: We’ve got two cats and a dog.
 ‘Nuff said.

 - National Smile Month: Yeah, I know this is British and has to do with dental health awareness, but I’ve been contemplating the possibilities of merging Mental Health Awareness Month with National Smile Month.

 The last thing I need is ALS Awareness Month on my calendar, as if “living” with ALS isn’t rough enough already!

-All that said, if you are interested in learning more about ALS, aka Amyotrophic Lateral Sclerosis, aka Lou Gehrig’s Disease, or if you are ready to do something about this devastating illness that takes a life every 4.4 minutes, here’s my shortlist of resources:
+All that said, if you are interested in learning more about ALS, aka Amyotrophic Lateral Sclerosis, aka Lou Gehrig’s Disease, aka MND, aka Motor Neuron Disease, aka Charcot’s Disease (I know, more aliases than a mafia boss!), or if you are ready to do something about this devastating illness that takes a life every 90 minutes, here’s my shortlist of resources:

 - IamALS.org: Advocacy group founded and led by pALS (People with ALS).

 - ALS Therapy Development Institute: Non-profit research org, SO important considering for-profit concerns are always looking to make money off of the sick and dying.